 - Visual harassment (showing derogatory or pornographic materials etc.).

-- Any other serious improper matters which may cause financial or non-financial loss to CFS or damage to CFS’ reputation.
+- Any other serious improper matters may cause financial or non-financial loss to CFS or damage to CFS’s reputation.

 - Fraud or the making of fraudulent statements to members of the public and regulatory authorities.